Online and Telephone Banking

 Credit cards can be used to pay fees for business licences, bylaw infraction tickets and comfort letters.
 These steps should be followed when paying online by credit card (Visa or Mastercard):

-- Go to ONLINE SERVICES
+- Go to ONLINE PAYMENTS

 - Choose payment type